Help with content quality

 The spot check includes a content item’s readability score which shows the:

 - reading age needed to understand it

 Where available, the spot check also includes the user needs and page metrics for the content item.

 The page metrics show:

-- the number of pageviews (low numbers can mean users aren’t interested in or can’t find the content)
+- the number of pageviews (low numbers can mean users are not interested in or cannot find the content)

-- searches started from the page (this can indicate that users didn’t find the content they expected to see)
+- searches started from the page (this can indicate that users did not find the content they expected to see)